Trade Guides

 What Trade Businesses Actually Need

-Here's what proper job management software does that spreadsheets can't:
+Here's what a properly run operation does that spreadsheets can't:

 - **Stores information once, uses it everywhere.** Enter a client's details, they're available for quotes, jobs, invoices automatically. - **Connects your whole workflow.** Quote approved?
 It becomes a job.
 Job done?
 Invoice generated.
 Payment overdue?
 Reminder sent. - **Gives your team real-time visibility.** Everyone sees the same schedule, job status, and information.
 No more guessing. - **Automates repetitive work.** Quote follow-ups, invoice reminders, job status updates—handled automatically. - **Tracks what's actually making money.** Which job types are profitable?
 Which clients are worth your time?
 Your spreadsheet can't tell you.
 Proper software can.

-The thought of moving from spreadsheets to proper software feels overwhelming.
+The thought of moving off spreadsheets feels overwhelming.
 What about all your existing data?
 Will you lose everything?
-Will it take weeks to set up?
+How long until it's running?

 Your Spreadsheet Did Its Job.
 Now It's Time to Move On.